 He turned around the room.
 He couldn’t see any crates stamped with the Union Pacific brand.
 Of course not.
 Why would Silas keep incriminating evidence lying around?

-There was a wooden chest at the back of the room however, that looked out of place among the cabinets.
+There was a wooden chest at the back of the room, however, that looked out of place among the cabinets.
 It had stacks of ledgers and books piled high on top of it.

-Good place to look hard to get to, Wade thought.
+Good place to look.
+Hard to get to, Wade thought.
 He moved to books, glancing briefly through them to see expense reports before reaching the wooden chest and heaving it open.

 More books.
 Wade snarled in frustration, but fished them out to see expense reports and sales certificates, going back years.